outpw/tutorials/JupyterHubSetup.md

 - I usually create a second user account for myself set up as a non-admin so I can test everything ahead of time to ensure things work as expected from the participant's perspective.
 I also use this non-admin user account during the workshop, and delete the notebooks folder so I walk through the exact same steps as each participant, and we all see the same things happening.

+- A nice touch is to save your completed notebooks as html and then put them on the internet.
+This way they can be viewed later by the workshop participants or anyone.
+I add them to my github.io site then link to them: https://outpw.github.io/3.%20Joins%20%26%20Choropleth%20Plot.html

+- Following the recommendation of my friend Evan Thornberry (GIS Librarian @ UBC), I've recently started using [Jekyll](https://jekyllrb.com/) to host my workshop docs, including this document.
+I use this along with a github.io site to host workshop documentation that anyone can access anytime.
+This is all free!

 [Python]: img/PythonLogo.png
 [JupyterHub]: img/hublogo.png
+[instanceStop]: img/instanceStartStop.png
+[instanceType]: img/instanceType.png
+[instanceChoose]: img/instanceChoose.png
+[EBSvolume]: img/EBSvol.png
+[modVol]: img/modVol.png
+[modVol2]: img/modVol2.png
+[myStack]: img/hubStack.svg
+[hubAddress]: img/hubAddress.png
+[termLaunch]: img/termLaunch.png
+[rootls]: img/rootls.png
+[addUsers]: img/addUsers.png